mystic0x1/mystic0x1.github.io/_posts/Cloud-Security/AWS/2023-08-16-methods-to-backdoor-an-aws-account.md

 - Since we have already established that we have elevated access in the environment, so there are no particular permissions required (as we have all ).
   - But it is also important to mention that to create an `Access Key` for a user, only the `iam:CreateAccessKey` is required, so even if we don't have full access to the target account, we can still use this method.
 - Our priority (as an adversary) will be to create an access key for a user who already has elevated privileges in the target account (we don't want to spend time again to elevate our privileges right?).
-  - But, even if we don't have any other option, we can always create new users, and give them admin access. **The possibilities here are endless, use your head!**
+  - But, even if we don't have any other option, we can create new users, and give them admin access. **The possibilities here are endless, use your head!**

 <div style="width:100%;height:0;padding-bottom:56%;position:relative;"><iframe src="https://giphy.com/embed/3o7btM5BFkNtIzwm52" width="100%" height="100%" style="position:absolute" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></div><p><a href="https://giphy.com/gifs/hbsc-hertha-bsc-berlin-jubel-3o7btM5BFkNtIzwm52">via GIPHY</a></p>